marod424/cabo-san-matthew/content/posts/power-rangers.md

 ***

 ### Production: 8.6 / 10
-Not just a free ride on the *Power Ranger's* past success, this game is actually quite polished and overall well-made.
+Not just a free ride on the *Power Rangers'* past success, this game is actually quite polished and overall well-made.
 <br>
 <br>